Captain Ron: Plot

 In the yacht's cabin, Katherine shows Martin the initials of Clark Gable and Carole Lombard marked on the bedpost.
 They are so excited that they share their feelings and have passionate sex.

-When they arrive at their next destination, at a non-USA "San Juan", Martin and Katherine are arrested for smuggling the guerrillas.
+When the Harveys arrive at their next destination, San Juan, Martin and Katherine are arrested for smuggling the guerrillas.
 Caroline and Ben party with the locals and Captain Ron, which ends with Caroline getting a tattoo, Ben breaking his glasses, and Captain Ron losing his glass eye.
 Martin and Katherine are released from jail, but forced to leave that night.
-Martin decides to leave Captain Ron behind and they encounter pirates who steal the yacht, and are stuck floating in a raft.
+Martin decides to leave Captain Ron behind.
+They encounter pirates who steal the yacht, and are stuck floating in a raft.

 They land in Cuba and discover the yacht there.
-The pirates find them, but with the help of Captain Ron, they are able to escape with the yacht.
-Captain Ron learns that they underrate Martin, and he decides to play hurt, forcing Martin to take control of the escape.
-Using the skills that Captain Ron taught them, they are able to get the sails up after the engine breaks from lack of oil to distance themselves from the pirates.
-The United States Coast Guard, responding to a distress call from Ron, arrives and stops the pirates, creating a safe passage to Miami.
+The pirates find them, but with help from Captain Ron, they are able to escape with the yacht.
+Captain Ron learns that they underestimate Martin, and he decides to play hurt, forcing Martin to take control of the escape.
+Using the skills that Captain Ron taught them, they are able to get the sails up after the engine breaks, and distance themselves from the pirates.
+The United States Coast Guard, responding to a distress call from Captain Ron, arrives and stops the pirates, creating a safe passage to Miami.

-They arrive in Miami and part ways with Captain Ron.
+The Harveys arrive in Miami and part ways with Captain Ron.
 As they sail to their destination, they decide to turn the yacht around and keep it.
-In the final scene, Captain Ron appears to have cleaned up his appearance and has quickly taken on a new role as a captain for a wealthy couple and their small motorboat.
+In the final scene, Captain Ron appears to have cleaned up his appearance and has quickly taken on a new role as a captain for a young couple and their small motorboat.
 Notably he is no longer wearing an eye patch.